kindista/kindista/src/to-do.md

         let them know that they won't be shown on their profile until they reactivate? (if this is so, then email should remind of this detail) [ ] check functionality of (token-last-seen token)
-[ ] expiration/renewals for inventory items
-[ ] make people go to the site to read their messages/gratitudes
-    - track number of unread messages/per user
-    - make sure that number is going down
 [ ] post offers/requests to facebook
 [ ] notify of contact adds
-[ ] accountability with user flaky-ness
-    - possible survey in transaction items to provide feedback re: experience with the other party
-      - timeliness, enjoyment of interaction, etc.
 [ ] enable gratitude recipients to hide gratitudes
 [ ] allow people to offer or request items anonymously [ ] better matching of search results